ChrisMaunder/chrismaunder.github.io/docs/README.md

 All the AI inferencing you need with your data staying safe within your network.
 From Raspberry Pi to the latest Apple Silicon Macs.
 Take any AI project, wrap it up as a module and your project is is now downloadable, installable and used by hundreds of thousands of users.
-Over 1 Million downloads of our installers or Docker images. <a href="https://github.com/codeproject/CodeProject.AI-Server">Full code available</a>.</li>
+Over 1 million downloads of our installers or Docker images. <a href="https://github.com/codeproject/CodeProject.AI-Server">Full code available</a>.</li>

-<li><b>DeveloperMedia.com</b> A multi-national digitial marketing agency for the IT space,
+<li><b>DeveloperMedia.com</b> A multi-national digital marketing agency for the IT space,
-  counting every heavy-weight in the industry as a client.
+  counting every heavy weight in the industry as a client.
 Microsoft, Google, Amazon, NVIDIA, Cohere, Salesforce.
 You name them, we looked after them.</li>
   <li><b>ContentLab.com</b> A content marketing agency utilising the top talent in the IT community
   to create Content Marketing pieces from actual developers, guided by the minds behind CodeProject.